bozulonas/myland/docs/rules.md

 ### Advancement

-To gain a level of a class, spend your current level x 10 XP or unlock an [achievement](#achievements).
+To gain a level of a class, spend your new level] x 5 XP or 5 XP to unlock an [achievement](#achievements).